vygr/ChrysaLisp/STATUS.md

 prebind no longer steps into quasi-quotation !
 See above.

+prebinding of quote, quasi-quote, lambda and macro symbols !!!

 ------

 Addition of `test` option for the `make` command.
 If you wish to run a quick